There Is a Snake in My House. Now What?

 Preventing snakes from entering your home involves minimizing the environmental factors that attract them.
 Snakes can enter your home through small openings, including gaps around doors, vents and windows.
 The Department of Natural Resources advises that snakes are capable of squeezing through openings as small as one-half inch, making it crucial to seal all potential entry points.
 Snakes are frequently drawn to concealed areas seeking shelter such as woodpiles, heavy vegetation, rocks and structural crevices.

-Providing a seasonal inspection and home seal-up can help prevent further entry of snakes and create a safer environment in your home.
+Providing seasonal inspections and exclusions can help prevent further entry of snakes and create a safer environment in your home.
 Additionally, snakes may enter homes in pursuit of prey.
-Common attractants snakes view as food sources include bird feeders, rodents, exposed trash cans and leaving lights on at night attracts amphibians that snakes prey on.
+Bird feeders, rodents, exposed trash cans and amphibians (which are often attracted by leaving lights on at night) are all viewed as food sources by snakes.

 The More You Know: Educating Yourself on Snake Safety